XenoMath/EP2e-Resources/README.md

 # A Collection of Resources for Eclipse Phase 2e

-Unless under otherwise stated the information is taken from the various source books for Eclipse Phase and Eclipse Phase 2e created by Posthuman Studios.
+Unless under otherwise stated the information is taken from the various source books for [Eclipse Phase and Eclipse Phase 2e]((https://eclipsephase.com/)) created by [Posthuman Studios, LLC](https://posthumanstudios.com/).

-The general Layout and structure is take from [EclipsePhase2e-ptbr](https://github.com/luizbgomide/EclipsePhase2e-ptbr)
+Layout, structure and initial adaptation is taken from [EclipsePhase2e-ptbr](https://github.com/luizbgomide/EclipsePhase2e-ptbr) by Luiz Borges Gomide

 Using [CommonMark](https://commonmark.org/) and [mbBook](https://github.com/rust-lang/mdBook).

 ## Progress
-Currently working on slimming down repo
+Currently working on slimming down repo and creating the new structure

 ## License